elaine-chen-brown/CS1320-final-project/README.md

 ### Note: feel free to restructure stuff if you want!

+#### 4/13
+- login
+    - works for dashboard and edit pages (protected if not logged in)
+    - login with right username (test) and password (test) directs to dashboard
+- to use
+    - edit database with commands at top of sql file (reloading with the file should also work but I haven't tried it yet, so might be best not to break anything)
+- to do still:
+    - handle logout
+    - protect other author portal pages (write_new, publish_issue, publish_topical)

 #### 4/12 search + error handling
 - fix null object rendering of author results
 - fix authors not appearing if no articles returned (ie sol kim search)